gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 > You do not yet master this move.
 Sometimes you do and sometimes you don't, so you don't.
 When eating with a spoon, do you miss your mouth one out of five times?

 And I carried that with me as a Software Engineer.
 'The new feature works' means it works every time.
-Not one out of five times.
+Not four out of five times.
 And so the build is the same.

 ## Write down the platforms you support